Property News

 The unique purpose-built property is a different take on the traditional and outdated ‘group housing’ model.
 Showcasing independent villas, ergonomic design and stylish interiors, River Gum has been designed to accommodate residents with extreme physical and/or intellectual disability with very high support needs, while also fostering independence and security.

 The project will comprise three one-bedroom independent villas designed for High Physical Support, Robust and Improved Liveability tenants, an adjoining two-resident overnight assistant rooms.
-The property is due for completion by mid-2023.
+The property is due for completion in 2025.

 River Gum represents a major investment in Albury and will set a benchmark in regional NSW for better disability housing options.
 This development is also a major expansion of job opportunities in disability support, adding to Northcott’s existing housing team of 160 staff in the Albury area.